-Struggling Australian PM wins much-needed victory with labor bill
+Struggling Australian PM wins much-needed victories in Parliament

 Economic management, a traditional strong point for the conservative government, is now being called into question.

-Deloitte Access Economic on Monday forecast Australia's budget deficit to grow by A$24 billion ($17.69 billion) over the next four years - threatening the country's AAA credit rating.
+Deloitte Access Economic on Monday forecast the budget deficit to grow by A$24 billion ($17.69 billion) over the next four years - threatening Australia’s AAA credit rating.

-Turnbull now plans to turn his attention towards another cornerstone piece of legislation, which would create a building industry watchdog.
-The bill was also twice rejected by the Senate in the lead-up to the July 2 election.
+Turnbull now plans to turn his attention to another cornerstone piece of legislation aimed at creating a building industry watchdog.
+The bill was also twice rejected by the Senate in the lead-up to the July election.

-The vote for the building regulator in the final two weeks of the 2016 Senate is expected to be tight, one key Senator told Reuters.
+That vote, in the final two weeks of the Senate’s 2016 term, is expected to be tight, key independent Senator David Leyonhjelm told Reuters.

-(This story has been refiled to fix typographical errors in paragraphs 1, 2 and 4)